mockoon/commons/README.md

 If you are interested in contributing to Mockoon, please take a look at the main [contributing guidelines](https://github.com/mockoon/mockoon/blob/master/CONTRIBUTING.md) and the [ones specific to this repository](https://github.com/mockoon/commons/blob/main/CONTRIBUTING.md).

-Please also take a look at our [Code of Conduct](https://github.com/mockoon/commons/blob/main/CODE_OF_CONDUCT.md), and follow these simple guidelines:
+Please also take a look at our [Code of Conduct](https://github.com/mockoon/commons/blob/main/CODE_OF_CONDUCT.md).

-- search the opened and closed issues before opening any issue
-- try to give detailed instructions in order to reproduce the bug (providing the mock data you used could be useful)
-- the purpose of Mockoon is to be simple, fast and easy to use; so keep in mind that some features **may not be implemented**!

 ## Documentation